Dow drops 1,500 points as oil price plunge shocks markets

 The circuit breaker tripped in the U.S. stock market is meant to slow things down and give investors a chance to breathe before trading more.

-The yield on the 10-year Treasury note plunged to 0.49%.
+The yield on the 10-year Treasury note plunged to 0.54%, down sharply from 0.70% late Friday.
 Early last week, it had never been below 1%.

+Short-term yields sank as traders placed increasing bets that the Federal Reserve will cut rates deeper to do what it can to help the economy.
+The two-year Treasury yield, which moves more on expectations of Fed action, fell to 0.33% from 0.46%.

+The Federal Reserve and other central banks around the world have provided the ultimate backstop in the past during this bull market, supporting markets with rate cuts and other measures of stimulus.
+But doubts are rising about how effective lower rates can be this time.
+They can encourage people and companies to borrow, but they can't restart factories, restaurants or theme parks shut down because people are quarantined.